SafeGenes: Evaluating the Adversarial Robustness of Genomic Foundation Models: RESULTS

 \subsection{Comparative Analysis of Attack Effectiveness}

 To quantify and compare the impact of different adversarial strategies, we evaluate three attack methods—FGSM, SPA\_Confidence Hijack (soft prompt attack with confidence hijack), and SPA\_Targeted Attack—across two benchmarks (CM and ARM) and two evaluation metrics (AUC and AUPR).
 Results are summarized in Figure~\ref{fig:attack_barplots}(a–d).
+For clarity, full model names (e.g., \texttt{esm2\_t30\_150M\_UR50D}) are abbreviated in text (e.g., ESM2-150M) following standard naming conventions.
 On both CM and ARM, we observe that all attack methods reduce model performance to varying degrees.
 FGSM consistently causes moderate drops in both AUC and AUPR, reflecting its role as a standard untargeted perturbation baseline.
 The confidence hijack attack (SPA\_Confidence Hijack) leads to more pronounced performance degradation, especially in AUPR (Figure~\ref{fig:attack_barplots}(b, d)), confirming its effectiveness at collapsing the confidence margin between classes.
 The most severe performance degradation is observed under the SPA\_Targeted Attack condition, which directly optimizes the PLLR of benign samples to mimic pathogenic profiles.
 This method consistently yields the lowest AUC and AUPR across all model variants, particularly on the ARM benchmark (Figure~\ref{fig:attack_barplots}(c–d)).
 This sharp performance decline highlights the increased vulnerability of models to targeted soft prompt optimization, especially under low-signal or low-data settings.

 Overall, the comparative results demonstrate that soft prompt-based attacks can be more effective than input-space perturbations (like FGSM), particularly when targeted or designed to manipulate model confidence.